 Decide to create the new habit, practice the routine until it’s second nature and you’ll be well on your way to forming a new good habit.

 But the ability to get going can definitely still be challenging even in the beginning.
-So if you’re serious about creating new habits and really want to stick with them, then The 90-Day Accountability program is for you.
+So if you’re serious about creating new habits and really want to stick with them, then join The Gathering to create the change you want.